 errr…well, they’re very good.
 Yeah, my daughter goes to the one around the corner.
 Highly recommended.
 Your children will be safe and well educated there”

 The estate agent is lying.
 He doesn’t have a kid.
 He hasn’t even had sex with a human before, only with bags of money.

 14] Ridiculous fees

 Most of us have fallen victim to this nonsense; their piss poor service at bullshit prices.
-But it’s not just their prices that annoy many of us, it’s the way they create imaginative ways of swindling money out of us and then package it to us like they actually believe it’s a fair deal.
+But it’s not just their prices that annoy many of us, it’s the way they create imaginative ways of swindling money out of us and then package it to us like they’re actually providing value.

 I’m sorry, WHAT?
-How about I bend over and stretch my arse cheeks wide apart for you, so you can lube me up with your pot of wetlook hair gel, and then get to work on me?
+How about I bend over and stretch my arse cheeks wide apart for you, so you can lube me up with your pot of wet-look hair gel, so you can really get to work on me?

 15] Chinese Whispers

-You have to remember, the estate agent is the “middle-man” The problem with having a middle man, especially one that’s dressed in an oversized polyester Burtons suit, is that information often falls out of their head, meaning information doesn’t always seamlessly relay as it should.
+You have to remember, estate agents are effectively the middle-men.
+The problem with having a middle man, especially one that’s dressed in an oversized polyester Burton’s suit and veneers whiter tham snow, is that information often falls out of their head, meaning information doesn’t always seamlessly relay as it should.
 Strange that, innit?

-It’s not uncommon for a lot of the lower-end offers to never get delivered to the vendor if the estate agents feels he can make more money from the deal.
+It’s not uncommon for a lot of the lower-end offers to never get delivered to the vendor if the estate agent feels he can make more money from the deal.